Chris-Richards3/MySQL-Project/README.md

 # Project Description

-Our project was focused on creating a model and database for a gym.
+Our project was focused on creating a well-formed database for a gym with a high degree of fidelity.
 We started the project by breaking down all the aspects and interactions that occur at a single well-operated gym.
-Though there are always ways to improve a gym, we focused on our augmentation process on a growing trend, home workouts.
+Our completed database adheres by the First, Second, & Third Normal Form and incorporates several business functions in a gym including Member Information, Memberships, Financial Information, Equipment Information, and all the various services the gym offers (Personal Sessions, Group Sessions, & even Virtual Sessions).
+The final database is compromsied of 13 different tables that are all linked together with one-to-many identifying & non-identifying relationships.
+Additionally, all the tables were populated with information using MySQL Workbench, Microsoft Excel, and Mockaroo.

-Our first entity we focused on implementing was a virtual session entity.
-There are countless personal and health limitations that don't allow people to physically go to the gym.
-These sessions are taught by trainers at the gym to allow people to still stay active and healthy from their home.
-Users can access these virtual sessions through an application.
+Our group was also tasked with augmenting our business of choice.
+Though there are always ways to improve a gym, we focused on our augmentation on a growing trend, home workouts.
+There are countless personal & health limitations that prevent people from physically going to a gym which justified the need for a new service: Virtual Training Sessions.
+In order to incorporate our augmentation, our group first created a many-to-many relationship between Employees and Apps with Virtual Sessions as an associative entity that would track pertinent information relating to these sessions.
+The use of virtual sessions gave our gym a new source of income and we believe it would help retain customer memberships.

-The gym's app includes features that benefit our customers and the gym as a whole.
-Previously mentioned, it allows members from home to watch these virtual sessions and perform them at home.
-The app also allows customers coming to pull up a barcode and check in quickly.
-Members can leave reviews too about their thoughts on the app which allows the gym to receive feedback and improve upon it.
+The most challenging deliverable our group completed was creating 10 Complex Queries that utilized high-level MySQL functions such as multi-table JOINS, correlated subqueries, EXISTS, NOT EXISTS, REGEXP, and more.
+Each of the queries we created were constructed with the goal of generating pertinent business value to the gym owner.

 # Data model